Certified Estate and Date of Death Property Valuations in New Jersey

 02

-We inspect the property (or use exterior/photos if vacant) and gather market data from the date in question.
+We inspect the property or review exterior and photo documentation, then collect market data from the relevant date.

 03

-We determine the fair market value based on what the home would have sold for on the date of death.
+We determine fair market value based on what the property would have sold for on the exact date of death.

 04

-You receive a signed, certified report in PDF format — suitable for court or tax filing.
+You receive a signed, certified PDF report suitable for probate court and IRS tax filing.

-Why Attorneys & Families Across NJ Choose NJREAG
+Why Attorneys and Families Across New Jersey Trust NJREAG

-• Familiar with probate, inheritance, and fiduciary cases
+• Extensive experience with probate, inheritance, and fiduciary matters

-• Trusted by estate attorneys, CPAs, and wealth managers
+• Trusted by estate attorneys, CPAs, trustees, and wealth managers

-Is this appraisal valid for IRS or estate tax purposes?
+Is this appraisal valid for IRS and estate tax purposes?

 Yes.
-Our reports are formatted specifically to meet IRS and estate filing requirements, including Form 706.
+Our estate and Date of Death appraisal reports are formatted to meet IRS and probate requirements, including documentation used for IRS Form 706 and other estate tax filings.

-What if the property hasn’t been touched since the death?
+What if the property has not been updated or accessed since the date of death?

 Can the appraisal date be set months or years in the past?

 Yes.
-We specialize in retrospective appraisals — some are done years after the date of death, as long as we’re given the correct date.
+We specialize in retrospective estate appraisals, including valuations completed months or years after the date of death, as long as the correct valuation date is provided.

-Do you work with estate attorneys or CPAs directly?
+Do you work directly with estate attorneys or CPAs?

-How much does an estate or DOD appraisal cost in NJ?
+How much does an estate or Date of Death appraisal cost in New Jersey?

-Most fees range from $595 to $850, depending on complexity, location, and urgency.
+Estate and Date of Death appraisal fees in New Jersey typically range from $595 to $850, depending on property complexity, location, and turnaround time.
+A clear quote is provided before scheduling.

 Call us at (908) 517-3913